marxin/texi2rst-generated/sphinx/gcc/programming-languages-supported-by-gcc.rst

 Mercury, and COBOL.
 To use these, they must be built together with GCC proper.

-.. index:: C++

-.. index:: G++

-.. index:: Ada

-.. index:: GNAT
+.. index:: C++, G++, Ada, GNAT

 Most of the compilers for languages other than C have their own names.
 The C++ compiler is G++, the Ada compiler is GNAT, and so on.
 When we talk about compiling one of those languages, we might refer to that compiler by its own name, or as GCC.
 Either is correct.

-.. index:: compiler compared to C++ preprocessor

-.. index:: intermediate C version, nonexistent

-.. index:: C intermediate output, nonexistent
+.. index:: compiler compared to C++ preprocessor, intermediate C version, nonexistent, C intermediate output, nonexistent

 Historically, compilers for many languages, including C++ and Fortran, have been implemented as 'preprocessors' which emit another high